KLMS: Going sports

 Logos as an ESPN Radio affiliate.

 Lamb sold 10 stations, including two in Lincoln, to Three Eagles Communications for a total of $6.9 million in July 1996.
 Two months later, Three Eagles bought KFRX (102.7 FM) and KFOR, giving it a four-station cluster in the Lincoln market.
 After initially promising no format changes, KMEM added two talk shows—Imus in the Morning and Nanci Donellan ("The Fabulous Sports Babe")—in February 1997.
 It was the prelude to a full-on format flip to sports that May, with a lineup of mostly national talk programs—including The Jim Rome Show—and overnight programming from One on One Sports, reclaiming its heritage KLMS call letters.
 In December 2000, KLMS switched networks from One on One Sports to ESPN Radio.

 Between 1997 and 2023, KLMS had only deviated from sports talk radio once.
 In January 2010, Three Eagles opted to return to an oldies format on the station for the first time in nearly three decades, attempting to capitalize on the heritage of KLMS in the 1960s and 1970s.
 Poor listener response to the removal of the sports talk format led Three Eagles to announce a month later that it would reinstate KLMS as it was prior to the switch.

 After an FM station, KNTK (93.7 FM), announced it would flip to sports, KLMS—until then the only station in the format in Lincoln—responded by adding local programming to its lineup in afternoon drive.

 Three Eagles was purchased by Digity in 2014 in a $66.5 million transaction encompassing 48 stations.
 Two years later, Digity and its 116 stations were acquired by Alpha Media for $264 million.

 Return to music and shutdown

 At midnight on February 15, 2023, KLMS dropped the sports format and began simulcasting KFOR; on the same date, KFOR began simulcasting on KLMS's FM translator K268DF (101.5 FM).
 The next day, KLMS flipped to adult hits, branded as "Mix 103.3", and began simulcasting on translator K277CA (103.3 FM), which formerly relayed KFOR.
 The station suffered storm damage and was at reduced power for a month, but on December 10, 2024, KLMS left the air, with Alpha citing "loss of its antenna site" as the reason.
 "Mix" continued on air, fed by the second HD Radio subchannel of KFRX.

-In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
-The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.
+Alpha was acquired by Connoisseur Media in 2025; KLMS never returned to the air, and its license was surrendered for cancellation on December 10, 2025, with the FCC doing so the next day.